signebedi/Flask-Signing/README.md

 ```

 In this example, a new signing key is generated and written to the database when you visit the /sign route, and the key is displayed on the page.
 Then, when you visit the /verify/<key> route (replace <key> with the actual key), the validity of the key is checked and displayed.
-Finally, you can expire a key using the /expier/<key> route.
+Finally, you can expire a key using the /expire/<key> route described above.

 Please note that this is a very basic example and your actual use of the flask_signing package may be more complex depending on your needs.
 It's important to secure your signing keys and handle them appropriately according to your application's security requirements.